olostep/n8n-nodes-olostep/README.md

 ### Batch Scrape URLs

-Process up to 100,000 URLs in parallel.
+Scrape up to 10k urls at the same time.
 Perfect for large-scale data extraction.

+**Use Cases:**
+- Scrape entire product catalogs
+- Extract data from multiple search results
+- Process lists of URLs from spreadsheets
+- Bulk content extraction

 **Parameters:**
 - **URLs to Scrape** (required): JSON array of objects with `url` and `custom_id` fields